mavel101/PowerGrid/info_mv.md

 PowerGridIsmrmrd.__doc__
 ```

-If the Wrapper should be compiled with PGI compilers, use setupPGI.py instead of setup.py.
+## Compile with PGI Compilers

 The PGI Compiler has to be in the PATH.
+Boost, SuperLU5 and Armadillo should also be compiled with PGI compilers.
+See docker/pg-hpcsdk/Dockerfile for information on how to set everything up.

+For Compiling with PGI compilers run:
+cmake .. -DCMAKE_CXX_COMPILER=pgc++ instead of cmake ..

+If the Python Wrapper should be compiled with PGI compilers, use setupPGI.py instead of setup.py.
 IMPORTANT: For compiling with Pybind11 & PGI, the CXX Standard in CMakeLists.txt has to be CMAKE_CXX_STANDARD 14.

 ## Debugging in VS Code